whpearson/operations-tutorials/ports.md

 ## Talking http

 Quit out of telnet (^ means ctrl so 'Escape character is ^]' means ctrl + ] will get you out of the connection and then type quit to get your out of telnet entirely).
 Now to get a flavour of http we will use another useful tool called curl.
-It can down load web pages and tell you detailed debugging information about what is going on.
+It can download web pages and tell you detailed debugging information about what is going on.

 Type: